 - Current Baylor students: If the course you wish to take from another institution is not listed and you want it to be considered, you must submit an Equivalent Course Request (ECR).

-- Prospective Baylor students: If you do not see the institution or course of your choice, please visit the Office of Admissions Frequently Asked Questions page.
+- Prospective Baylor students: If you do not see the institution or course of your choice, please visit the Office of Admission Services Frequently Asked Questions page.